 When considering the benefits of eating healthy, few people will think of chocolate as a source of nutrition.

 However, dark chocolate is full of antioxidants and minerals.
-The main ingredient in chocolate is cacao, which, in addition to antioxidants, contains minerals such as fiber, iron, magnesium, copper, and potassium.
-Chocolate becomes unhealthy the less “dark” it is due to the addition of milk, sugar, and butter, which damage your health and weaken the benefits of cacao.
+The main ingredient in chocolate is cocoa, which, in addition to antioxidants, contains minerals such as fiber, iron, magnesium, copper, and potassium.
+Chocolate becomes unhealthy the less “dark” it is due to the addition of milk, sugar, and butter, which damage your health and weaken the benefits of cocoa.

-In order for dark chocolate to be beneficial, it must be at least 70% cacao.
+Remember: in order for dark chocolate to be beneficial, it must be at least 70% cocoa.

 Although dark chocolate is much more healthy than milk chocolate, it should still be consumed in moderation due to its calorie count and necessary addition of sugar to contrast its bitter taste.

 Dark chocolate lovers around the world can relax knowing their favorite treat is not only delicious, but surprisingly nutritious as well.